eighilaza/bouraka/README.md

 - Docker-compose http://docs.docker.com/compose/install/

 ## Fresh install
-Download latest release from GitHub
+Download and unzip the latest release https://github.com/eighilaza/bouraka/releases

-Edit the docker-compose.yml
+Edit bouraka/docker-compose.yml:
 - Change the postgres username, password and db name
 - Change the port you would like to expose bouraka on

-Edit bouraka-django/bouraka/settings.py
+Edit bouraka/bouraka-django/bouraka/settings.py:
 - Change the db credentials according to what you put in docker-compose.yml

-Edit the init-django
+Edit the bouraka/init-django-after-DB-ready.sh:
 - Change the admin credentials

 Start everything with